JuliaLang/www.julialang.org/blog/2021/03/julia-1.6-highlights.md

 likely to become the next long-term support (LTS) release of Julia.
 Because of this, we took extra time developing the release to make sure that features which are needed for the future health of the ecosystem made it into the release.
-Also the release was tested for regressions against all open source packages on GitHub and issues were tracked down and fixed (unless the issues were tied to non-exported APIs not meant for external use).
+Also the release was tested for regressions against all registered open source packages on GitHub (and some on GitLab) and issues were tracked down and fixed (unless the issues were tied to non-exported APIs not meant for external use).
 The final decision about whether Julia 1.6 will become the new LTS will be made after it has been battle-tested in the field, around the time of the 1.7 release enters stabilization.